COVID-19 lab leak theory

 The idea that the virus was released from a laboratory (accidentally or deliberately) appeared early in the pandemic.
-It gained popularity in the United States through promotion by conservative figures in spring 2020, fomenting tensions between the U.S. and China.
+It gained popularity in the United States through promotion by conservative personalities in early 2020, fomenting tensions between the U.S. and China.
 Scientists and media outlets widely dismissed it as a conspiracy theory.
 The accidental leak idea had a resurgence in 2021.
 In March, the World Health Organization (WHO) published a report which deemed the possibility "extremely unlikely", though the WHO's director-general said the report's conclusions were not definitive.
 Subsequent plans for laboratory audits were rejected by China.

-Most scientists remain skeptical of a laboratory origin, citing a lack of supporting evidence.
-A minority of scientists regard both a lab leak and natural origin as equally valid.
-Some scientists agree a lab leak should be examined as part of ongoing investigations, though politicization remains a concern.
-In July 2022, two papers published in Science described new epidemiological and genetic evidence that the pandemic likely began at the Huanan Seafood Wholesale Market and did not come from a laboratory.
-The new evidence led co-author and virologist Edward C. Holmes to declare that "The siren has definitely sounded on the lab leak theory."
+Most scientists are skeptical of the possibility of a laboratory origin, citing a lack of any supporting evidence for a lab leak and the abundant evidence supporting zoonosis.
+Though some scientists agree a lab leak should be examined as part of ongoing investigations, politicization remains a concern.
+In July 2022, two papers published in Science described novel epidemiological and genetic evidence that suggested the pandemic likely began at the Huanan Seafood Wholesale Market and did not come from a laboratory.